Why is my air conditioner blowing hot air

 HVAC

-The answer to 'why is my air conditioner blowing hot air' is that there could be several common causes, such as a refrigerant leak, a problem with the compressor, or a blocked airflow.
-If your AC is blowing hot air instead of cool air, it's likely that there is an issue with the refrigerant system or the airflow through the unit.
+The answer to 'why is my air conditioner blowing hot air' is that there are several common causes, including a refrigerant leak, a problem with the compressor, or a clogged air filter.
+If your AC unit is blowing hot air, it could indicate a more serious issue with the system that requires professional repair.

 Sources